VirtuosoResearch/ML4RoadSafety/datasets/README.md

 - Node degree and betweenness centrality
 - Node position: Latitude and longitude

-### Creating the final dataset:
+### Alignment of network labels and features

-All the above datasets need to be combined in order to create the final graph for modeling.
+Lastly, we combine the above in order to create the final graphs for modeling.

 **Traffic accident records**
 - The accident data contains the lat-long coordinates of every accident which has to be mapped to the nearest street in the data generated from OpenStreetMaps.